 Robert R. Capranica

 Robert (Bob) Capranica is one of the Society's founders and was largely responsible for defining what neuroethology is.
-He is also widely considered the “Father" of amphibian neuroethology.
+Capranica is also widely considered the father of amphibian neuroethology.
 His seminal thesis observation of the specificity of the bullfrog’s acoustic behavior led to a series of elegant experiments that culminated in the demonstration that the frog's thalamus is the site of neuronal tuning responsible for the detection of the mating call.
-He was able to confirm the remarkable specificity of spectral and temporal processing that occurs in the anuran CNS and was responsible for elevating natural sound processing by the anuran auditory system to the level of the other vertebrate neurethological models, such as the jamming avoidance response of weakly electric fish, echolocation in bats, sound localization in owls, etc. Some of Bob’s major contributions include his multiple studies showing species-specificity in the spectral sensitivities of the frog auditory system; with Nevo, on acoustic dialects in cricket frog calls demonstrating the existence of distinct call types in allopatric populations; his introduction of the concept of the “matched filter” to provide an underlying structure for the co-evolution of sender and receiver; and his studies elucidating the remarkable temporal specificity found in the cells of the anuran CNS that are often closely matched with advertisement call features.
+His major contributions include his multiple studies showing species-specificity in the spectral sensitivities of the frog auditory system; with Nevo, on acoustic dialects in cricket frog calls demonstrating the existence of distinct call types in allopatric populations; his introduction of the concept of the “matched filter” to provide an underlying structure for the co-evolution of sender and receiver; and his studies elucidating the remarkable temporal specificity found in the cells of the anuran CNS that are often closely matched with advertisement call features.

-Donations can be made to the Capranica Prize Fund to support the Capranica Prize.
+Donations can be made to the Capranica Prize Fund to support the continuation of the Capranica Prize.

 John G. Hildebrand

-The outstanding research career of John Hildebrand (University of Arizona) has been devoted to understanding the olfactory system of the sphinx moth Manduca sexta using multidisciplinary and pioneering experimental approaches that have ranged from development to chemical and sensory ecology, and from molecules to behavior.
-His groundbreaking fields of investigation, which have led to almost 200 publications, have included the development of the antennae and olfactory system, novel transsexual transplantation experiments, the first intracellular recordings from insect olfactory interneurons, pioneering immunocytochemical studies on neurotransmitter distribution, olfactory signal transduction, and more recently, multi-electrode recordings and behavioral studies on odor-dependent flight control.
+John Hildebrand’s research (University of Arizona) has been devoted to understanding the olfactory system of the sphinx moth Manduca sexta using multidisciplinary and experimental.
+His groundbreaking investigations have led to almost 200 publications.
+These include the development of the antennae and olfactory system, novel transsexual transplantation experiments, the first intracellular recordings from insect olfactory interneurons, pioneering immunocytochemical studies on neurotransmitter distribution, olfactory signal transduction, and more recently, multi-electrode recordings and behavioral studies on odor-dependent flight control.

-The pioneering studies of Masakazu (Mark) Konishi (Caltech) on the bird song system and sound localization are legendary and embody the very essence of neuroethology.
-In initial ground-breaking experiments at Berkeley he was the first to demonstrate that birds have to hear themselves to sing, and learn to sing from their fathers, thereby revealing the importance of auditory feedback for song development.
+The pioneering studies of Masakazu (Mark) Konishion the bird song system and sound localization are legendary and embody the very essence of neuroethology.
+He was the first to demonstrate that birds have to hear themselves to sing, and learn to sing from their fathers, thereby revealing the importance of auditory feedback for song development.
 By successfully employing the neuroethological paradigm of relating cells and networks to behavior, his subsequent studies on barn owl sound localization at Princeton, and later at Caltech, led to the discovery of a map of auditory space in midbrain auditory circuitry.
-In songbird, his group found neurons selective for the bird's own song and established the role of hormones in the early differentiation of brain vocal control areas.

 Michael F. Land